This section offers information on the different types of adoptions and how to file your petition for adoption.

-Before the hearing, you must complete the following forms and turn them into the Probate Clerk’s Office.
+Before the hearing, you must complete the following forms and turn them into the Family Law Clerk’s Office.
 You must submit your Memorandum For Setting Hearing to obtain a hearing date.
 Give the clerk a original and 2 copies.

 Click here for forms: